 reassuring passengers and ensuring that they follow safety procedures correctly in emergency situations;

-ensuring passengers disembark safely at the end of a flight and checking that there is no luggage left in the overhead lockers;
+ensuring passengers disembark safely at the end of a flight and checking that there is no luggage left in the overhead lockers and no stowaways or suspicious items on board;

 completing paperwork, including writing a flight report.